chromium/chromium/chromeos/ash/components/sync_wifi/README.md

 and keep the two network lists in sync with each other.
 Local changes will be monitored using ash::NetworkStateHandler and updated using ash::NetworkConfigurationHandler.
-Changes from the server will be received through the syncer::ModelTypeSyncBridge interface.
+Changes from the server will be received through the syncer::DataTypeSyncBridge interface.

 Only password protected networks which were added by the specific user will be synced to their account.
 Public networks, enterprise networks, and networks